 Handley Page Limited, founded in 1909 by Sir Frederick Handley Page, holds a unique place in aviation history as the UK’s first publicly traded aircraft manufacturing company.

-In 1916, Handley Page hit the headlines when its O/100 bomber was the first to drop bombs on Berlin, gaining acclaim for its development of warplanes during World War One.
+In 1916, Handley Page made headlines when its O/100 bomber was the first to drop bombs on Berlin.
+It also gained acclaim for developing warplanes during World War One.

 In 1919, the Handley Page V/1500 long-range bomber made the first non-stop transatlantic flight, ushering in a new era in aviation and transforming long-range flying.

-In the interwar years, Handley Page continued to shape the industry with the introduction of the H.P.42 and H.P.45 luxury airliners.
-These aircraft set new standards of comfort and reliability and met the growing demand for commercial air travel by providing an exceptional passenger experience.
+In the interwar years, Handley Page continued to shape the industry by introducing the H.P.42 and H.P.45 luxury airliners.
+These aircraft set new standards of comfort and reliability and provided an exceptional passenger experience, meeting the growing demand for commercial air travel.

-Despite financial difficulties after the war, Handley Page continued to persevere and produced the legendary Handley Page Victor strategic bomber, which epitomized British supremacy during the Cold War.
+Despite financial difficulties after the war, Handley Page persevered and produced the legendary Handley Page Victor strategic bomber, epitomizing British supremacy during the Cold War.

 In 1969, the company went into voluntary liquidation, marking the end of Handley Page Limited.